broadinstitute/grit-benchmark/1.calculate-metrics/cell-health/taxonomy.md

 -   **Level 2**: average Level 2-1 similarity across all Level 1 (replicate) sets that are nested in the Level 2 set.
 In simpler terms, this is the *average group replicate similarity of a set of replicate sets.* This is a a **Level 2** (group replicate) set metric.

-Consider an compound perturbation experiment done in replicates in a multi-well plate.
+Consider a compound perturbation experiment done in replicates in a multi-well plate.
 Each compound belongs to one (or more) MOAs.

 -   Each **replicate well** has a Level 1-0 metric, which is the similarity of that well to its replicates.